Richard9306/Richard9306/README.md

 ## 👋 Hi there!

 My name is Richard.
-I'm a member of [PyMasters](https://github.com/pymasterspl) community.
+I'm a member of the [PyMasters](https://github.com/pymasterspl) community.
 I'm a passionate **Junior Python Developer** with a strong interest in building efficient and scalable applications using Django.
 My journey in programming revolves around learning, solving problems, and contributing to open source projects.
 I enjoy solving coding challenges and automating everyday tasks to make life easier.

 ## 📈 GitHub Stats
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=Richard9306&show_icons=true&theme=gruvbox)